 One of the most common complications of chronic hepatitis is cirrhosis.
-This is a scarring of the liver that can be detected with a biopsy.
+This is a scarring of the liver that can be found with a biopsy.
 Cirrhosis makes it difficult for the liver to do its job and can lead to liver failure, a life-threatening condition.
 Symptoms include fatigue, nausea, weight loss, and swelling in the belly and legs.
 In severe cases, patients may experience jaundice and confusion.

 Complications: Liver Cancer

-Viral hepatitis is the top cause of liver cancer, so people with chronic hepatitis B or C need monitoring even if you feel "fine."
+Viral hepatitis is the top cause of liver cancer, so people with chronic hepatitis B or C need monitoring even if they feel healthy.
 Blood tests can detect proteins that suggest the presence of liver cancer.
 Ultrasounds, CT scans, and MRIs can reveal abnormal lesions in the liver (seen here in green).
 A biopsy is needed to determine if these areas are cancerous.
 Tumors that are found early may be surgically removed.
 But most liver cancers are difficult to treat.

 The liver is a vital organ that aids in metabolism, digestion, detoxifying, and the production of many proteins needed by the body.
 If a large part of the liver is damaged beyond repair, it will no longer be able to perform these important jobs.
 People cannot live without a working liver.
 In this case, a liver transplant may be the best hope.
 This option provides the patient with a healthy liver from a donor.